OSGeo/grass-addons/README.md

 find the prepared GRASS source code:

 ```
-make MODULE_TOPDIR=$HOME/grass78/
+make MODULE_TOPDIR=$HOME/grass/
 ```

-(adapt to your /path/to/grass78/).
+(adapt to your /path/to/grass/).
 Each module/script in the GRASS AddOns git repository should have a Makefile to support easy installation.

 Install then into your existing GRASS installation with

 ```
-make MODULE_TOPDIR=$HOME/grass78/ install
+make MODULE_TOPDIR=$HOME/grass/ install
 ```

-For system-wide installation this usually requires "root" priviledges (so, also 'sudo' may help).
+For system-wide installation this usually requires "root" privileges (so, also 'sudo' may help).

 ### C code/Scripts, with GRASS binaries on your computer